bbondy/brianbondy.node/src/public/markdown/about.markdown

 - I drink a lot of coffee and usually spill it on myself
 - I'm married to the beautiful Shannon L. Bondy (Formerly Gray)
 - I have twins and one singleton, all boys
-- I have a red tri-colored border collie named "Leia". (and yes that's after Star Wars)
+- I have a red tri-colored border collie named "Leia".
+(Star Wars)
+- I have an Australian Shepherd named Nymeria (Nym for shart, direwolf from Game of Thrones)
+- I've run several ultramarathons, my highest distance is 106mi as of 2019.
 - I have a bachelors degree in Computer Science Honors in the Faculty of Mathematics at Waterloo University
 - I have a black belt (Shodan) in Meibukan Goju Ryu Karate
-- I work on Gecko (Engine that runs Firefox) and love it
+- I used to work on Gecko (Engine that runs Firefox)
 - My favorite teacher is Salman Khan, and I plan to learn for life from his teachings on every subject
 - My favorite music artist is Ray Charles
 - My favorite movies are Braveheart, The Last Samurai, Ray